- Researching trends and possibilities that may affect your business allows you to plan and act strategically.

 - Increasing wages

 - Changing distribution (for example, adding curbside pickup)

 - Creating an app for your customers to use

 Benefits of a PEST analysis

-There are numerous benefits of conducting a PEST analysis, which can reap dividends for your business.
-The more significant benefits include:
+There are numerous benefits of conducting a PEST analysis that can reap dividends for your business.

-For a PEST analysis to truly be valuable, it should be used in conjunction with SWOT (strengths, weaknesses, opportunities and threats), MOST (mission, objective, strategies, tactics) or SCRS (strategy, current state, requirements, solution) analyses.
+For a PEST analysis to be truly valuable, it should be used in conjunction with SWOT (strengths, weaknesses, opportunities and threats), MOST (mission, objective, strategies and tactics) or SCRS (strategy, current state, requirements and solution) analyses.